ImagingLectures/image-processing-with-python_Solution/README.md

-# ImageProcessingWithPython_Solution
+# Image processing with Python solutions
-Solutions to the basiv image processing assignment
+Solutions to the basic image processing tutorial/assignment